rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/simple-schema.md

 title: Schemas
 ---

-Reaction uses MongoDB, which is a schema-less database.
+demand uses MongoDB, which is a schema-less database.
 This allows maximum flexibility, particularly important when quickly reacting to the design challenges that uniquely different customizations require in the course of a commerce operation.

 However, we don't want to just get completely crazy, so we define a **Schema** that is attached to the previously schema-less collection.
 These Schemas apply basic content and structure validation, also very necessary in commerce.